Menu

 Required Qualifications

-Successful applicants should have (or be about to earn) a Master’s degree (or equivalent) in Physics, Computer Science, Computer Engineering, Mathematics or a related field.
+Successful applicants should have (or be about to earn) a Master’s degree (or equivalent) in Mathematics, Physics, Computer Science, Computer Engineering, or a related field.
 English language proficiency is also required (see details in the How to Apply Section below for details on application requirements).

 Financial Support